-Submissions for the Robin Becker Chapbook Series are considered annually from April 1 – May 15.
+Submissions for the Robin Becker Chapbook Series are considered annually in April; in 2022, please send manuscripts from April 1 – April 30.
 Thank you for your interest in Seven Kitchens Press and this series.
 Full guidelines are posted below.

 Official guidelines: the Robin Becker Chapbook Series seeks original, unpublished poetry manuscripts in English by LGBTQ+ writers.
 All styles welcome.
 We are especially interested in reading poets from marginalized communities.

-- Two manuscripts, one by a writer with, and one by a writer without, previous book or chapbook publication, are sought for publication in the Robin Becker Chapbook Series in a limited edition of 100 copies.
+- Two manuscripts, one by a writer with, and one by a writer without, previous book or chapbook publication, are sought for publication in the Robin Becker Chapbook Series.

 - Each chapbook will be printed in a limited edition of 100 copies, with the option of successive printings.
 The chapbooks will be designed, printed, and hand-assembled by Seven Kitchens Press.
-The authors will receive 25 copies.
+The authors will receive 25% of the print run.
 Additionally, the publisher will distribute ten review copies to reviewers, libraries, and organizations at the author’s recommendation.

 - You may submit more than one manuscript, but please send them separately.